 National Customs Museum

-In 1986, the foundation of the National museum of customs and excise was laid in the regional directorate Antwerp, at the time located in an office building near the Kattendijkdok (Antwerp).
-Since 1994, the organisation of the museum is realized by a non-profit association, while the General administration of customs and excise shows clear participation.
+In 1986, the foundations of the National Museum of Customs and Excise were laid down in the Regional Directorate Antwerp, at the time located in an office building near the Kattendijkdok in Antwerp.
+Our main focus is on the Customs & Excise activities since 1831, the creation of the Kingdom of Belgium.

-Our mission is to start a vivid dialogue with colleagues and the broad public that is built on a scientific basis and that regards the place that the General administration of customs and excise is taking and the view on this administration, both now and in the past.
-By means of the museum and the documentation centre, our association wants to contribute to the building of a correct image of this administration and to emphasize its unique role in protecting society and safeguarding welfare.
+Our mission is to start a vivid dialogue with colleagues and the broader public on the place that the General Administration of Customs and Excise is taking up in society, both now and in the past.
+By means of the museum and the documentation centre, we want to contribute to a correct image of this administration and want to emphasize its unique role in protecting society and safeguarding welfare.